Mehto00/html5-test/README.md

 This is a demo project to demonstrate my current skill level.

+You can check out the app live from here: https://mehto-html5-test.herokuapp.com/

 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Install